-- Risk is highest for children and those living in crowded conditions, such as military recruits.
+- Risk is increased for children and military recruits living in crowded conditions.

-- Symptoms are usually mild and include common cold symptoms and possibly diarrhea, pink eye, or fever.
+- Symptoms are usually mild and include cough, sore throat, pink eye, or fever.

-- Rare consequences of infection include brain inflammation, severe pneumonia, and death.
+- Consequences of infection rarely occur but can include brain inflammation, severe pneumonia, and death.

 - Adenovirus vaccine (live) is routinely given to military recruits as 1 dose during initial training but is not approved for routine use or for travel.

-- Vaccine side effects are usually mild and include cold symptoms, headache, and gastrointestinal symptoms.
+- Vaccine side effects are usually mild and include nasal congestion, cough, headache, abdominal pain, vomiting, and diarrhea.

 - Duration of vaccine protection is unknown; no booster dose is recommended.

-Adenoviruses are present in human and animal populations worldwide and can survive for long periods outside the host.
-Outbreaks of adenovirus-associated respiratory disease occur most commonly in late winter, spring, and early summer.
+Adenoviruses exist worldwide throughout the year; however, outbreaks of adenovirus-associated respiratory disease occur most commonly in the late winter, spring, and early summer.

-Risk is highest for children and military recruits (due to close living quarters, hygiene, and fatigue), although all ages are susceptible to infection.
-Infants, the elderly, and persons with underlying medical conditions are at high risk for severe illness.
+Risk exists for children and military recruits (due to close living and training environment), although all ages are susceptible to infection.
+Infants, the elderly, and persons with underlying medical conditions are at increased risk for severe illness.
 On aircraft, a risk exists (although very low) of infection for persons sitting within a 2-seat range (in back, front, and beside) of an infectious traveler.

-Symptoms are usually mild, most commonly appearing 2 to 14 days following exposure, and include common cold symptoms (e.g., runny nose, nasal congestion, sore throat, and cough).
-Some adenoviruses can also cause diarrhea, pink eye, fever, or bladder infection.
+Symptoms most commonly appear 2 to 14 days following exposure and include runny nose, nasal congestion, sore throat, cough, fever, or diarrhea.

 Consequences of Infection

-Serious illness rarely occurs, but complications can include brain inflammation, severe pneumonia, and death (higher risk in transplant patients).
+Serious illness rarely occurs, but complications can include brain, stomach, or bladder inflammation, severe pneumonia, and death (higher risk in transplant patients).

 Need for Medical Assistance

-The most common vaccine side effects are mild and include cold symptoms (e.g., nasal congestion, sore throat, and cough), headache, muscle aches, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
+The most common vaccine side effects of adenovirus vaccine are mild and include headache, muscle aches, nasal congestion, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
 Serious side effects are rare but can include blood in the urine or stool, stomach or intestinal inflammation, and pneumonia within 6 months after vaccination.